JHPolarBear/Monogram/README.md

 }
 ```

-* `UpdateTodo` - update a item created by a current user.
+* `UpdateTodo` - update title and description of the item created by a current user.
 A shape of data send by a client application to this function can be found in the `UpdateItemRequest.ts` file

 It receives an object that contains two fields that can be updated in a TODO item: